Feyerabend/bb/workbook/ch03/ttd/README.md

 Explanation:

-1. Initial setup: We create an object and define the VM instructions.
+1. *Initial setup*: We create an object and define the VM instructions.
-2. First snapshot: We take a snapshot after the initial state of the VM.
+2. *First snapshot*: We take a snapshot after the initial state of the VM.
-3. Run VM: The VM runs through all the instructions, modifying the object.
+3. *Run VM*: The VM runs through all the instructions, modifying the object.
-4. First rewind: We rewind to the first snapshot and print the object's state.
+4. *First rewind*: We rewind to the first snapshot and print the object's state.
-5. Second snapshot: After the first rewind, we take another snapshot.
+5. *Second snapshot*: After the first rewind, we take another snapshot.
-6. Second run: We run the VM again to change the object's state further.
+6. *Second run*: We run the VM again to change the object's state further.
-7. Second rewind: We rewind to the second snapshot and print the object's state again.
+7. *Second rewind*: We rewind to the second snapshot and print the object's state again.
-8. Clean Up: We free the memory used by the snapshots and the object.
+8. *Clean up*: We free the memory used by the snapshots and the object.

-This structure allows for clear demonstration of the snapshots and rewinds at two different points in the program, making it easier to understand how the object state changes over time.
+This structure allows for demonstration of the snapshots and rewinds at two different points in the program, making it easier to understand how the object state changes over time.

 ### Example 2

-In the provided Lisp interpreter, the snapshot mechanism is implemented within the `Environment` class through two key methods `snapshot()` and `restore(snapshot)`.
+In the provided "Lisp" interpreter, the snapshot mechanism is implemented within the `Environment` class through two key methods `snapshot()` and `restore(snapshot)`.

 1. The `snapshot()` method captures current state of the environment, which includes: